InteractiveMechanics/muhlenberg-dashboard/README.md

 * showSidebar - a boolean value for whether or not to include a sidebar
 * showSidebarBackground - a boolean value for whether or not to show the white background behind the sidebar
 * sidebar - the text and image content in the sidebar
-* qrcode - the path to the QR code image (size: XX x XX)
+* qrcode - the path to the QR code image (size: 500 x 500)

 ## To Do List
 - [ ] General - Build out conditional branding overlay on top of background image